weaveworks-liquidmetal/site/docs/community/requests.md

 ### Feature acceptance

+We hope to respond to and prioritize new feature requests within 7 working days.
+Please wait for up to 14 before nudging us.

 If, after discussion, your idea is accepted, it will be scheduled for POC or work.
 If you would like to contribute all or part of it yourself, please do!
 See the [contributing][contributing] page to learn how to do this.

 The maintainers may also decide that your idea is not right for the project at this time and close the request as rejected.
+A feature request is the start of a discussion, so don't be put off if it is not accepted.
+Features which either do not contribute to or directly work against the project goals will likely be rejected, as will highly specialised usecases.

 [coc]: /docs/community/coc
 [slack]: https://weave-community.slack.com/archives/C02KARWGR7S